Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Introduction

-In summary, our contributions are: 1) we conduct an empirical study to evaluate the detection accuracy, uncertainty, and robustness of six \sdm{s} in detecting stickers on the laptop; 2) we employ MC-Dropout as the UQ method and calculate UQ metrics to measure uncertainty in classification and regression; 3) we present a novel robustness metric, i.e., \rs, to measure the robustness by considering model uncertainty; 4) we provide guidelines for \sdm selection from different perspectives.
+In summary, our contributions are: 1) we conduct an empirical study to evaluate the detection accuracy, uncertainty, and robustness of six \sdm{s} implemented in robotic software to detect stickers on the laptop; 2) we employ MC-Dropout as the UQ method and calculate UQ metrics to measure uncertainty in classification and regression; 3) we present a novel robustness metric, i.e., \rs, to measure the robustness by considering model uncertainty; 4) we provide guidelines for \sdm selection from different perspectives.